TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/picolisp/index.md/index.md

 ## How to Implement the Solution

-Without further ado, let’s implement Hello World in PicoLisp:
+Without further ado, let's implement Hello World in PicoLisp:

 ```picolisp
 (prinl "Hello, World!")'
 ```

-And, perhaps unsurprisingly, that’s it!
+And, perhaps unsurprisingly, that's it!
 With a single line, we can print Hello World in PicoLisp.

-Of course, let’s break down what’s happening.
+Of course, let's break down what's happening.
 Since PicoLisp is a dialect of Lisp, we can expect a ton of parentheses.
 In fact, our solution requires a single set of parentheses at a minimum.